 How to avoid buying a stolen caravan

 It’s every caravan buyer’s worst nightmare.
-You think you’ve got the bargain buy of the year, you’ve bought your caravan insurance through Shield Total Insurance, and you’re just about to take your new pride and joy out on the road when disaster strikes.
+You think you’ve got the bargain buy of the year, and you're just about to take your new pride and joy out on the road when disaster strikes.
 You realise that your beautiful new caravan is in fact somebody else’s beautiful caravan…it’s been stolen.

 Over £45 million caravans and motorhomes are stolen each year and many end up on the second hand market where innocent people run the risk of buying them in good faith.

 When this happens, the buyer often ends up losing both the caravan and the money they paid for it.
 If the original owners put in an insurance claim for their stolen property, which most do, the ownership automatically transfers to the insurance company who might offer the duped buyer the opportunity to buy it (again) at the trade price.
 If they choose not to do this then the insurance company will reclaim it.
 The duped buyer will be very lucky indeed to get their money back from the seller, and if they should hope for the best and attempt to sell it on, they could then be arrested and charged with handling stolen goods.